Report: Wando High School employee assaulted during fight between multiple individuals

 MOUNT PLEASANT, S.C.
-(WCBD) – A police report from the Mount Pleasant Police Department shows an employee with Wando High School was assaulted ‘by MOB’ last week during a fight on school grounds.
+(WCBD) – A police report from the Mount Pleasant Police Department shows an employee with Wando High School was assaulted last week during a fight on school grounds.

 The report states police and staff members were alerted to the fight near the west end gym on August 30th.
 When they arrived, several students were seen loitering in the area, but no altercation was observed.